MozillaSecurity/FuzzManager/doc/BugzillaVariables.md

 {{var}}
 ```

-> To learn more about Mustache variables, please read the [documentation](https://github.com/janl/mustache.js/#variables).
+> To learn more about Handlebars variables, please read the [documentation](https://handlebarsjs.com/guide/).

 ## Bug - Available variables
 > *Note: All fields are immutable unless otherwise specified.*